I've just finished Leander Kahney's "Jony Ive:

 My principal objection is that it relies too much on secondary sources.
 Yet,

 the fact that a seasoned Apple-watcher had to resort to such approach tells

 . . .

 By luck more than design we had not one but two fantastic presentations from national libraries.

 Nevertheless, I've stumbled across another small reminder where game is less 'fun and games' and bit more 'gaming the system'.
 And in . . .

 Much to my shame, I've tried a few times to get blogging.
 I never stuck at it properly.
 Come to think of it - two main reasons:

 - Twitter - you CAN say so much with 140 characters, and very easily too;

 - I'm yet to learn how to bang out short, to-the point, bitesize posts.

-One of the last attempts is over there at Wordpress.
-It's . . .
+One of the last attempts is over . . .